'What Carter Lost' Tells The True Story Of 'Friday Night Lights' Football Rivals

 "There is no question that if Carter had been one of the predominantly white schools that was always there, everything would have been handled differently," Hootnick says.

 Parents, teachers and school officials fought back, and in the end Carter was allowed to play.
-They won the state title — but the story doesn't end there.
+Carter won the state title — but the story doesn't end there.

-"After the rollercoaster of this season and post-season," Hootnick explains, "you had a few guys on that team really, to my mind, inexplicably going and joining an armed robbery ring for pretty much no reason.
+"After the roller coaster of this season and postseason," Hootnick explains, "you had a few guys on that team really, to my mind, inexplicably going and joining an armed robbery ring for pretty much no reason.
 You know, they were middle-class kids, they had cars, they had all the clothes they want.
 But I think they weren't ready for the adventure to be done. ...
 I think at some level they were chasing a rush."

-The players were arrested, tried and convicted.
 "I don't think you can fall much further," Hootnick says, "and I say that in part because of the level of the pedestal that, as a Texas high school football star, that's almost as big as it gets."

 In the film, Hootnick interviews Texas high school football stars who went on to play professionally.
 He says, "These guys talk about the fact that no matter how far they went after playing big time Texas high school football, there was no crowd that felt more intense, there was no game that felt bigger than their biggest games in their Texas high school careers.
 So the level of attention and adoration and intensity around that experience — for a lot of people, that's the top.
 And so to fall from grace like that, that's a long way down."